 So just who is next in line for the throne?
 The answer to that isn’t always so easy to answer.
-The heir to the British throne, which is often referred to as the Crown Prince, is the eldest male child of the monarch, as long as he does not marry a Roman Catholic and was not born out of wedlock.
+The British throne heir often referred to as the Crown Prince, is the eldest male child of the monarch, as long as he does not marry a Roman Catholic and was not born out of wedlock.

 That, however, has recently changed due to the Succession to the Crown Act of 2013.
 Now the crown does not depend on gender.
 It also removed the disqualification arising from a marriage to a Roman Catholic.